mauricefarmer/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 -   train/X\_train.txt
 -   train/y\_train.txt

-However, only the following files are used by the script: - activity\_labels.txt (links the label numbers with their activity name)
+For the data transformation described here only the following files were used:

+- activity\_labels.txt (links the label numbers with their activity name)
-- features.txt : contains list of all features - test/subject\_test.txt
+- features.txt : contains list of all features
-: Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30 - test/X\_test.txt : Test data set - test/y\_test.txt : Test label values - train/subject\_train.txt :
+- test/subject\_test.txt : Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30
+- test/X\_test.txt : Test data set
+- test/y\_test.txt : Test label values
-Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30 - train/X\_train.txt : Training data set - train/y\_train.txt : Training label numbers
+- train/subject\_train.txt : Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30
+- train/X\_train.txt : Training data set
+- train/y\_train.txt : Training label numbers

 Variables
 ---------

-Each record in the original dataset consists of the following
+In the origianl dataset, each record consists of the following
 information:

 -   Triaxial acceleration from the accelerometer (total acceleration)